Angelslive/Angelslive/README.md

-- 👋 Hi, I’m @Angelslive I do anything techy
+- 👋 Hi, I’m @Angelslive I do a lot of different tech things
 - 👀 I’m interested in ...
-Video editing, art, python and 3D modeling
+Video editing, art, python, m32 and Grandma3
 - 🌱 I’m currently learning ...
-Python, french, html and 3D modeling
+Python, french, html and Grandma3
 - 💞️ I’m looking to collaborate on ...
 Anything
 - 📫 How to reach me ...
 Discord Angels#7614 or twitter @Angelslive_